Glidias/sparkyuka/README.md

 Some important things to take note for Spark AR at the time of writing this (some of YUKA library codes uses certain incompatible features with Spark AR):

 - No TypedArrays available in Spark AR javascript environment. (eg. Float32Array, Int32Array)
-- No Object.freeze available as well either.
+- No Object.freeze available as well either. (using a build toolchain like Webpack/Rollup,etc. together with an npm polyfill like  "core-js/modules/es.object.freeze" can provide you this feature, though).
 - No import from npm eco-system (unless you use a Webpack/Rollup/etc. build toolchain or something).
 - Imports only work for script files being manually imported into Spark AR project as well.  (unless you use a Webpack/Rollup/etc. build toolchain or something).